 Yes.
-Fifty percent will be withheld from Federal Pandemic Unemployment Compensation (FPUC) payments.
-If past due support (arrears) are owed on the child support case, the additional money collected will apply to the current support debt and then to other child support debt obligations.
+Fifty percent (50%) will be withheld from your Federal Pandemic Unemployment Compensation (FPUC) payments.
+If past-due support (arrears) is owed on the child support case, the additional money collected will apply to the current support debt and then to other child support debt obligations.
 If a paying parent is current on their child support case with no outstanding debt, the result of the weekly UI payments, additional retroactive UI payments, FPUC or additional sources of payments may result in an overpayment of child support.
 If this occurs, your case will be reviewed to determine if a refund is appropriate.
 This process does not require action or input from the paying parent to receive a refund.
 The process may take up to 5 business days.
 We encourage clients to access the AZ Child Support Portal to conduct services online, via email or by calling Customer Service at 1-800-882-4151 Monday - Friday 7:00 a.m. to 5:30 p.m.

 For example: A paying parent owes $500 per month in current support, in addition to the $8 handling fee, and a $50 payment on arrears, which totals $558 for the monthly obligation.
 However, the paying parent is also $5,000 in past due support (arrears).

 The paying parent is receiving an UI benefit payment of $240 per week.
-The deduction from the DCSS is 50% of the weekly UI amount, which equals $120 per week, totalling $480 (for four weeks).
+The deduction from the DCSS is 50% of the weekly UI amount, which equals $120 per week, totaling $480 (for four weeks).
 As a result, the monthly obligation is not fully met with the UI benefit. $558-$480 = $78 remaining due.

 Note: If additional sources of money are withheld (from an employer, federal offset, or additional payment of FPUC, etc.) and applied to a case, the monthly obligation could be met very quickly.